Saki Matsuri

 How can I learn more about each float?

-For more specific information about the floats, click the links in the Saki Matsuri drop-down menu at right.
+For more specific information about the floats, click the links in the Saki Matsuri drop-down menu under the Floats menu at the top of each page.